 Regulatory reviews of neonicotinoids occur on a regular basis around the world.
-These examine the latest data from registrants and the scientific literature and determine if the risks to man and the environment of specific uses of these insecticides are acceptable or if restrictions or bans are appropriate.
-At present (April 2022), decisions are expected in the U.S., Brazil, Argentina and India before the end of the year with reviews ongoing in China, New Zealand, Australia, Chile and Japan.
+These examine the latest data from registrants and the scientific literature and determine if the risks to people and the environment of specific uses of these insecticides are acceptable or if restrictions or bans are appropriate.
+At present (April 2023), a decision is expected in Argentina before the end of the year, with reviews ongoing in China, New Zealand, Australia, Chile, Japan, Korea, Kenya, Israel and the US.
+In the US, the EPA is expected to initiate required label revisions in 2024.
 These jurisdictions adopt high standards of environmental safety by determining whether identified risks can be satisfactorily mitigated or managed.
-Many neonicotinoid uses, particularly seed treatments, have been assessed by these authorities (and EFSA in the EU) as not presenting significant risks to man or the environment when used as directed.
+Many neonicotinoid uses, particularly seed treatments, have been assessed by these authorities (and EFSA in the EU) as not presenting risks greater than the benefit to people or the environment the use provides when applied as directed.